CalMac pays out £215,000 in compensation for cancelled sailings in four months

 Mr Rennie said: “The bill for cancellations and compensation is soaring because the Scottish ferry network is in such a state.

 “The last year has seen new levels of havoc.
-Ageing boats are breaking down and it is having a huge impact on islanders, tourists and travellers.
+Aging boats are breaking down and it is having a huge impact on islanders, tourists and travellers.

 “Delays in the construction of two new ferries by Ferguson Marine mean that island communities are still being put on hold by the Scottish Government.